ying-w/chipseq-compare/MAnorm/README.md

 Todo
 ----
 * Contact MAnorm author about some of the issues in p-value calculation and merging
-* Add error checks and helpeful diagnostic messages
+* Add error checks and helpful diagnostic messages
 * Add switch to check for .gz ending
 * Change code so samples with no replicates can run